Jamaica at the 1988 Winter Olympics: Bobsleigh

-George B. Fitch, who was the Commercial Attache for the American embassy in Kingston from 1985-86, suggested that Jamaica should begin competing in the Winter Olympics and is quoted as saying, "You got great athletes and a great athlete should be able to do any sport."
-After seeing a local pushcart derby, Fitch and businessman William Maloney proposed the idea of a Jamaican bobsleigh team as it played well to the strengths of Jamaicans in sprinting.
+George B. Fitch, who was the Commercial Attache for the American embassy in Kingston from 1985 to 1986, suggested that Jamaica should begin competing in the Winter Olympics and is quoted as saying, "You got great athletes and a great athlete should be able to do any sport."
+After seeing a local pushcart derby, Fitch and businessman William Maloney proposed the idea of a Jamaican bobsleigh team, as it played well to the strengths of Jamaicans in sprinting.
 The President of the Jamaica Olympic Association at the time supported the idea, and so preparations were made to hire athletes.
 Advertisements were placed describing "dangerous and rigorous" trials which would form the basis of the country's first bobsleigh team.
-However, recruitment proved to be problematic and so the Jamaica Defence Force was asked for volunteers.
+However, recruitment proved to be problematic, so the Jamaica Defence Force was asked for volunteers.
 This resulted in the first team of Dudley Stokes, Devon Harris, and Michael White.
 These three were selected as part of the team in October 1987, with teammate Caswell Allen added later.

 With funding provided by Fitch and the Jamaica Tourist Board, training was conducted in Canada and Austria in preparation for the 1988 Winter Olympics.
 Sepp Haidacher was recruited as a coach, and the team began to be featured in North American media with a comical angle.
 An agreement was reached with the Fédération Internationale de Bobsleigh et de Tobogganing in order to allow for entrance in both the four-man and the two-man events at the Games.
 Once in Calgary, the team conducted test runs on a frozen lake in order to get used to the conditions, but Allen fell and was injured.
 Chris Stokes, who was only in Canada in order to support his brother Dudley, was added to the four-man team three days before the first run having never been in a bobsleigh before.